hackup/c64-dodgypla/README.md

 More information can be found in my [blog post](https://www.hackup.net/2019/05/the-xcpla-yet-another-pla-replacement/).

+There are two different versions of the compiled firmware provided in the [`build/`](./build/) directory, both as JED and SVF files.
+The first one is called `xcpla-dodgy` and contains the exact same core as the originial DodgyPLA project.
+The other one is called `xcpla-neat` and it uses the modified core from the [neatPLA project][3].
+This core implements different output delays that seem to [fix issues][4] some pepole have been experiencing on certain mainboards.
+Both versions can be programmed onto the XCPLA.

 In hindsight, it would have been better to create a new repository for the XCPLA.
 But somehow I failed to do so in time, so here we are.

 There is no warranty whatsoever. **USE AT YOUR OWN RISK!**.